aespinoza1980/HadoopAPI/README.md

 1) sudo start-all.sh

 Create a directory structure in hadoop exactly like this one
 2) hadoop fs -mkdir /user/hadoop/project3/datasets
    hadoop fs -mkdir /user/hadoop/project3/output

 3) Upload a dataset(Unstructured dataset(Ricardo.txt, WordCount.txt) Or structured Multidimensional dataset(AccessLogs.txt), all of them  provided in the project in the SampleDS folder.
-You can upload always upload your own)
+You can  always upload your own)

 hadoop fs -put WordCount.txt /user/hadoop/project3/datasets